 The Tool: Permission pinwheel

 I created the permission pinwheel to organize my thoughts and feelings, and to learn how to prioritize myself as a mom.
-I use this quite and bit in my work and refer to it often.
+I use this quite a bit in my work and refer to it often.

 I hope these tools prove to liberate you from guilt, grief and loneliness … or at least start you down the path.
 If you want to read my full story, click here.